 J: The Tractor Tavern gave The Maldives their start.

 That’s what’s great about the places in Ballard.
 There are all these established places that people know about [in other neighborhoods], like The Showbox and Paramount and Moore, which are historical places as well, but there are places outside of that like the Sunset Tavern, and the Tractor Tavern and the Conor Byrne, which is where the Head and the Heart got their start.

-J: And Doe Bay and the Reverb Festival, and the Capitol Hill Block Party, which is one of the most artist-friendly festivals in the world.
+J: And Doe Bay, and the Capitol Hill Block Party, which is one of the most artist-friendly festivals in the world.
 Seattle also has some of the best sushi on the West Coast.
 Kisaku in Tangletown is by far my number one choice.
 I also really enjoy Shiku Sushi on Ballard Ave.
 A lot of people love Moshi Moshi which has, seriously, the best cocktail bartender.
 Maneki in the International District is great.

 F: I used to live in the ID, and I didn’t have a car, so I did all my grocery shopping at Uwajimaya—that place rules: you go into the fish department and there are things I didn’t even know existed.
 That store is pretty rad.

 F: I grew up frequenting Carnation.
 You can go get pumpkins and strawberries and blueberries out there.
 You can also go cliff jumping and hiking.

 The Maldives perform “Go Back To Virginia” live in the KEXP studios.